matteopicciolini/JTracer/readme.md

 <img align="right" img src="https://github.com/matteopicciolini/ray_tracing/assets/116730685/f64d7b32-25f2-4a6d-a465-07ba183f2b0b" alt="cervo e gatto specchiati"  width="300">
 <h1 align="center">  Ray Tracing Project </h1> <br>

-This is a project developed by Matteo Picciolini and [Francesco Villa][1] to reproduce some photorealistic images by using Numerical Methods.
-This came from a course we attended in Unimi, called ***Numeric calculus for photorealistic images generation***, directed by our professor [Maurizio Tomasi][2].
+This project was developed by [Matteo Picciolini][piccio] and [Francesco Villa][fravi] to generate photorealistic images by solving the rendering equation using Numerical Methods.
-Our library is written in java, a very powerful lenguage we learned in this course.
+This project is developed for ***Numeric calculus for photorealistic images generation*** course, held by professor [Maurizio Tomasi][ziotom] at University of Milan, Physics Department.
+The project has been written in `Java` and can be compiled using `Gradle`.
+Additionally, it is integrated with some bash scripts that allow generating animations using the open-source software `FFmpeg`.

 *Specular view of deer and cat, realized with two triangle mashes*